How to handle children who are depressed kids feeling down

 Be empathetic

-Often people confuse sympathy with empathy but with parents dealing with depressed children should need to be empathetic.
-Empathy is the only way when a person can actually understand the dilemma and situation of the other person and step into their shoes.
+Often people confuse sympathy with empathy but parents dealing with depressed children should need to be empathetic.
+Empathy is the only way when a person can understand the dilemma and situation of the other person and step into their shoes.
 It will create a space of understanding and acceptance that will help the child to feel a sense of belongingness to get healed.

 Respect your child’s privacy rather than being a detective

-Keeping an eye on every move, behavior and action of the person will make the situation worse.
-Parents need to understand that a child needs his alone time to understand himself and get over his insecurities.
+Keeping an eye on every move, behavior, and action of the person will make the situation worse.
+Parents need to understand that a child needs alone time to understand himself and get over his insecurities.
 It is ok to be vigilant and concerned about the child but it is also important to understand his need for privacy.
 So give him some space and rather than questioning or interrogating create a healthy expressive environment in the family.

 Acknowledge and celebrate their recovery